 At its roughly $23,000 base price, the Crosstrek’s interior feels up to par with soft-touch material on its dash and front doors.
 Pushed above $30,000, a loaded-up Crosstrek Limited dresses things up with leather seats and contrasting leather, but its interior doesn’t impress as much for the money.

 With wider availability of active safety gear this year, the 2019 Subaru Crosstrek is a safe crossover SUV.

-We rate the 2019 Crosstrek at 9 out of 10 thanks to good scores from testers last year and wider availability for active-safety gear this year.
+We rate the 2019 Crosstrek at 9 out of 10 thanks to good scores from testers this year and wider availability for active-safety gear.
 (Read more about how we rate cars.)

 For 2019, any CVT version of the Crosstrek now offers automatic emergency braking, adaptive cruise control, active lane control, and lane-departure warnings.
 That safety kit costs as little as $845 on the base Crosstrek and it’s newly standard on the Crosstrek Limited.

 The IIHS says that a so-equipped Crosstrek rates a Top Safety Pick.
 Pop for the Crosstrek Limited with its standard LED headlights and the insurance industry-funded group upgrades it to a Top Safety Pick+.
 Unfortunately, the halogen headlights on Crosstrek base and Premium trims rate either “Marginal” or “Poor” depending on which options are selected.